Microsoft Teams’ giddy growth looks impressive, but it doesn’t tell the full story

 Engagement

 But despite the obvious financial incentive driving Office 365 subscribers to use Teams rather than pay a separate subscription for another team collaboration tool, Butterfield is adamant that Slack’s long-term success won’t be stymied by Microsoft.
-In a letter accompanying Slack’s Q2 earnings report in September, Butterfield stressed the significance of the role that Slack plays in office communications, noting that it’s not just used for sporadic phone calls or file-sharing, it’s a core part of working life for millions of people.
+In a letter accompanying Slack’s Q2 earnings report in September, Butterfield stressed the significance of the role Slack plays in office communications, noting that it’s not just used for sporadic phone calls or file-sharing, it’s a core part of working life for millions of people.

 “The user experience matters because Slack is where work happens,” Butterfield said.
 “For our paid users, it’s nine hours a day connected and 90 minutes of active usage every working day.
 It’s the first work app you check in the morning, and the last you check at night.
 Without that kind of engagement, that aggregated attention, you don’t actually get the benefit of the transformation from inboxes to channels — the transformation from an individual-first approach to communication to an organization-first approach.”